-A. Purpose: The purpose of the Sick Leave Pool is to provide additional sick leave days to those teachers suffering from a catastrophic accident or illness or a serious recurring illness as verified by the teacher's attending physician and substantiated in writhing by a third party claims administrator.

-- B. Qualification: To qualify as a catastrophic accident or illness, for the purpose of this Sick Leave Pool provision, the teacher must have: - an accident with major injury causing absence by the teacher over an extended period of time and is substantiated in writing by the claims administrator; or - a serious illness causing abse3nce by the teacher over an extended period of time and is substantiated in writing by the claims administrator; or - a serious and recurring illness causing periodic absences by the teacher over an extended period of time and substantiated in writing by the claims administrator.
+- A. Purpose: The purpose of the Sick Leave Pool is to provide additional sick leave days to those teachers suffering from a catastrophic accident or illness or a serious recurring illness as verified by the teacher's attending physician and substantiated in writing by a third party claims administrator.
+The Sick Leave Pool coordinates with Long-Term Disability (LTD) that begins after teachers have been absent from their position ninety (90) consecutive work days.
+The Sick Leave Pool Program is designed to help teachers reach LTD if they do not have enough personal sick leave time.
+The teacher must contact Employee Benefits for Sick Leave Pool and/or LTD application and submit application directly to Third Party Administrator - B. Qualification: To qualify as a catastrophic accident or illness, for the purpose of this Sick Leave Pool provision, the teacher must have: - an accident with major injury causing absence by the teacher over an extended period of time and is substantiated in writing by the claims administrator; or - a serious illness causing absence by the teacher over an extended period of time and is substantiated in writing by the claims administrator; or - a serious and recurring illness causing periodic absences by the teacher over an extended period of time and substantiated in writing by the claims administrator.